-Opportunities for the creation, restoration, extension and enhancement of hedgerows and field margins will be supported.
+The creation, restoration, extension and enhancement of hedgerows and field margins will be supported.

-Plant selection should use native species that are normally found in the locality and which make a positive contribution to the landscape character and biodiversity of the site and surrounding areas.
+Plant selection should use native species that are found in the locality and which make a positive contribution to the landscape character and biodiversity of the site and surrounding areas.

 An appropriate buffer zone, where appropriate of semi-natural habitat, should be established between any development and any area of ancient woodland.
-A minimum buffer of 15 metres will normally be required between the development and ancient woodland or veteran trees.
+A minimum buffer of 15 metres will be required between the development and ancient woodland or veteran trees.